Regulation

 In short, SEC-defined “investment advice” refers to advice or issuing of reports or analysis to third-parties relating to securities and in return for any form of compensation from those individuals.
 A longer defintion may be found here.
 The charging of a management fee, performance fee, rebates, or any other sort of fee structure you can imagine in return for advice is generally considered qualifying investment advice.

-The Act requires fund managers to securities funds to either register with the SEC and/or state securities regulators, depending on factors such as the amount of regulatory assets under management (“RAUM“) for the manager, or to file as an exempt reporting adviser (“ERA“) if the investment adviser in question is eligible to file as exempt.
+The Investment Advisers Act requires fund managers to securities funds to either register with the SEC and/or state securities regulators, depending on factors such as the amount of regulatory assets under management (“RAUM“) for the manager, or to file as an exempt reporting adviser (“ERA“) if the investment adviser in question is eligible to file as exempt.
 Registration at the state level requires, amongst other things, that the investment adviser one or more of the Series 7, 63, 65 and/or 66, depending on the state and the nature of the investment advisory activity.
 Registration at the federal level is required once an investment adviser has $150 million or more in RAUM, at which point state registration is generally no longer required.
 Federal registration is similar to state registration in some ways, but does not require the registrant to hold any FINRA licenses, unlike most state registration regimes.

 As the above sounds, registration is a serious and potentially complex regulatory area that generally requires the advice of legal counsel or certain compliance consultants and service providers.
 Costs associated with registration as well as compliance once registered can be substantial.